IsratJn/TetonShop/README.md

 -> canceling the first order.

 I have implemented **Page Object Model(POM)** design pattern.

-It includes testng assertions.
+It includes testng assertions,positive & negative test cases.

 All the variables were read from **JSON** file using **Data Provider Annotation**.

 It also includes **Report**

-Report Screenshots:
+**Report Screenshots:**

 ![Test Report](https://user-images.githubusercontent.com/42838747/236707811-32ad40e4-a27f-42c3-943c-a7d72ba6996a.png)